me-shaon/online-php-editor/README.md

 - [Laravel](https://laravel.com/)
 - [Monaco editor](https://github.com/microsoft/monaco-editor)

+### How to run
+This project has already `Laravel sail` installed as a dependency.
+So, you can easily use Docker to boot it up.

+You can run the following commands:

+- `composer install`
+- `./vendor/bin/sail up`
+- `npm run dev`

+By default, Laravel sail runs the project in the `80` port.
+So, you can access it via `http://localhost`.
+But you can add a separate port in `APP_PORT` in `.env` file.

 ### Inspiration

 The UI and implementation of this project is largely inspired from an excellent project called [PHPAST](https://phpast.com/) by [Ryan Chandler](https://twitter.com/ryangjchandler).